Siddharthbadal/HR-Management-System/README.md

 Few of the features:

-    - User registration with multiple fileds like checkbox, dropdown, date picker, update documents.
+    - User registration with multiple fileds; checkboxs, dropdowns, date picker, update documents.

     - Form validation on each fileds.
 Eg. date validation, email validation, strings and integer validations etc